pradiptisingh19/project1/README.md

-#frontend clone of amazon website
+Frontend clone of amazon website